MAGES 4.0: Accelerating the world's transition to VR training and democratizing the authoring of the medical metaverse: EXTENDED REALITY, MULTI-MODAL DEVICE SUPPORT

-Virtual worlds should not get limited from the used medium.
-They should blend with the real world in a discrete way.
-For this reason, MAGES can populate applications for both virtual and augmented reality headsets without complex configurations and additional work from the developer.
-We designed the SDK in such a way to enable the collaboration between VR and AR headsets in the same simulation (see Fig.~\ref{fig:collaborativeARandVR}).
+Access to virtual worlds should be permitted in a seamless way, regardless the nature of the XR device used.
+For this reason, MAGES is designed to allow virtual sessions for both VR and AR headsets, mobile and desktop devices, without requiring complex configurations and additional work from the developer, allowing such users to collaborate in the same session (see Fig.~\ref{fig:collaborativeARandVR}).
 In this regard, if a developer needs to build an application for an AR headset (e.g HoloLens, Magic Leap etc), the only additional work required is to import the respective external SDK.
-Our universal XR camera works with any headset regardless the targeted reality.
+Our universal XR camera inter-operates with any HMD regardless of the targeted reality\gr{, by automatically culling unnecessary VE object (e.g., operating room walls) when rendering for AR device, breaking the boundaries between different XR technologies, that up until recently could not be combined}.

-We implemented this methodology with our custom device controller.
-MAGES encapsulates a central device controller to describe the needed methods for a device that runs one of our simulations.
-Those can vary from the camera movement to the controller button behaviors, forming a set of rules among the devices.
-In this way, the simulation remains clean of additional coding, regarding the Head-mounted displays (HMDs), while internally the device controller manages the HMD inputs.
-If MAGES detects an augmented reality headset, it automatically culls the unnecessary VE objects, like the walls of the operating room as they should not be rendered.

-It is a breakthrough for virtual application as we break the boundaries between different technologies that up until recently were used separately.